Schiiss/blog/_posts/2024-07-31-introduction-to-langgraph.md

 3. In this case, our workflow is linear, and we only provide our agent access to one tool, but there could be n number of tools in the agents ‘tool belt’ that can be called upon.
 A tool could be a basic Python function, and, in this case, the Bing Search tool is a function that leverages the Bing API to make a web search.

+4. Finally, a response is returned to the user

 Steps 2 and 3 can occur n number of times until the agent determines if the input provided in step 1 is addressed.

 ## LangGraph's Components 🔨